burnedpopcorn/PizzaTower-April2021-WebPort/README.md

 ## Also I will NOT be Updating it at all

   Why?
-Because I'm bad at coding, and I can't find anything major to fix
+Because I'm bad at coding, I can't find anything major to fix, and I'm just not very interested in it

 ## Files for running it on a Server are linked here:
 (PlaceHolder)